 The film makes extremely good use of actual locations of Delhi and Shimla – of construction sites in and around Delhi but some of the matching of sets with the actual location is slipshod.
 Also, the emotional resolution – the climactic speech and song bringing the two fathers to their senses is long winded, preachy and melodramatic – does appear to be out of sync with the rest of the film, which was so smooth smile-inducing and free-flowing till then.

 Tere Ghar ke Samne is aided greatly by the two central star performances, must for romantic comedies.
 Dev Anand is at his stylish best, his star persona, his mannerisms being put to brilliant use as the ultimate debonair, dashing, successful young architect.
 Nutan compliments him perfectly.
 She had taken a small break from acting, following her marriage to Naval Lieutenant Commander Rajneesh Behl in 1959 and the subsequent birth of her son, Mohnish in 1961.
-However, she made a major comeback with films as diverse and brilliant as Bandini and Tere Ghar Ke Samne.
+However, she made a major comeback with films as diverse and brilliant as Bandini (1963) and Tere Ghar Ke Samne.
 With both these films Nutan proved what a versatile and matchless actress she was – as a dramatic performer (Bandini) she was right there with Nargis and Meena Kumari and as a comedienne on the other end of the spectrum, she was as good if not better than Madhubala and Geeta Bali.
 In the film, Nutan displays a lightness and comic timing in her performance that’s a delight to behold!
 With her winsome smile, she lights up the screen!
 The lead players are perfectly supported by Chattopadhyay and Om Prakash as the rival fathers of the couple.
 Incidentally the girl playing Nutan’s bother Rajendranath’s love interest, Ginny is Zareen Katrak, now better known as Zareen Khan or Mrs Sanjay Khan.